Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 The example above includes these arguments:

 - `-v`: Runs `pg_restore` in verbose mode, allowing you to monitor what happens during the restore operation.
-- `-d`: Specifies the Exzo Network database to connect to.
-The value is a Exzo Network database connection string.
+- `-d`: Specifies the Nexis Network database to connect to.
+The value is a Nexis Network database connection string.
 See [Before you begin](#before-you-begin).
 - `<dump_file_name>` is the name of the dump file you created with `pg_dump`.

 For more command options, see [Advanced pg_dump and pg_restore options](#advanced-pg_dump-and-pg_restore-options).

 ## pg_dump and pg_restore example

-The following example shows how data from a `pagila` source database is dumped and restored to a `pagila` database in Exzo Network using the commands described in the previous sections.
-(A database named `pagila` was created in Exzo Network prior to running the restore operation.)
+The following example shows how data from a `pagila` source database is dumped and restored to a `pagila` database in Nexis Network using the commands described in the previous sections.
+(A database named `pagila` was created in Nexis Network prior to running the restore operation.)

 <CodeBlock shouldWrap>